Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

-Given the number of candidate members identified in this work, we also are able to show isophote contour map for Scl in Figure \ref{fig:scul_contour}.
+Given the number of candidate members identified in this work, we also are able to produce an isophote contour map for Scl to highlight any morphological distortions in the outskirts (Figure \ref{fig:scul_contour}).
 The contours are made with 2$\arcmin$x2$\arcmin$ pixels, smoothed with a Gaussian kernel ($\sigma$ = 2$\arcmin$).
 Contour levels are set to [0.0025, 0.005, 0.01, 0.03, 0.05, 0.1, 0.2, 0.3, 0.5, 0.7, 0.8] of the maximum counts.
 The central surface brightness corresponds to 29.8 mag/arcsec$^{2}$, while the outermost contour corresponds to 23.3 mag/arcsec$^{2}$.
-We note that, in agreement with past works that Scl's morphology does not appear to be strongly distorted, but rather nicely elliptical (particularly for the innermost contours).
+In agreement with past works, we find that Scl's morphology does not appear to be strongly distorted, but is rather nicely elliptical (particularly for the innermost contours).

 Prior to \citet{sestito2023_scul}, the most distant spectroscopic member was 6$r_{h}$, which we now expand out to 10.1$r_{h}$.
-Not including those already observed by \citet{sestito2023_scul}, we find 48 outskirt candidates for spectroscopic follow-up (G $<$ 19.5 mag).
+Not including those already observed by \citet{sestito2023_scul}, we find 48 outskirt ($>r_{trans}$) candidates for spectroscopic follow-up (G $\leq$ 19.5 mag).